Skip to content

 Hub-Spoke Pattern: Centralized Orchestration with Specialist Agents

-Hub-spoke multi-agent architecture routes all communication through a single orchestrator (hub) that dispatches tasks to specialist agents (spokes) and synthesizes their outputs.
-The hub owns a canonical state; workers receive scoped copies, never ownership transfers.
+Hub-spoke multi-agent architecture routes all communication through a single orchestrator (the hub) that dispatches tasks to specialist agents (the spokes) and synthesizes their outputs.
+The hub owns a canonical state, while workers receive scoped copies without ownership transfers.

 When Hub-Spoke Applies

-Hub-spoke fits enterprise scenarios requiring centralized audit trails and clear separation between routing logic and domain execution:
+Hub-spoke fits enterprise scenarios that require centralized audit trails and clear separation between routing logic and domain execution:

 • Enterprise helpdesk copilots where a single assistant classifies requests across HR, IT, Finance, and Legal agents, then merges responses